mohamedsayedantar/RoboND-DeepLearning-Project/README.md

 - trying various architectures may lead to find a better one than the previous one.

 **would this model and data work well for following another object (dog, cat, car, etc.) instead of a human ?** yes we can use the same model to identify another objects or any other human or animals if needed, for the data we have to change the pointer to this new target which we want to follow, by changing the mask pictures with new set containing the new target, but may using the same number of layers and same hayperparameters lead to different accuracy with the other target.

+**Notes :**
-**note:** sometimes i stop the the training at any epoch to prevent overfitting.
+- sometimes i stop the the training at any epoch to prevent overfitting.
+- the best weights `RoboND-DeepLearning-Project/data/weights/model_weights3` `RoboND-DeepLearning-Project/data/weights/config_model_weights3` and the HTML file for them is `model_training3.html`